Pierre Dionis

-Pierre Dionis (1643 in Paris - 11 December 1718 in the same town) was a French surgeon and anatomist, First surgeon of the Enfants de France.
+Pierre Dionis (1643 in Paris – 11 December 1718 in Paris) was a French surgeon and anatomist, First surgeon of the Enfants de France.

 Biography

 Pierre Dionis was trained at the Confrérie de Saint-Côme et de Saint-Damien in Paris where he obtained the rank of master surgeon.
 He was influenced by the work of Guichard Joseph Duverney (1648-1730).

 In 1669, Dionis was surgeon of the King and chirurgien par quartier of the Queen Maria Theresa.

 On 31 July 1671, the King Louis XIV appointed François Cureau de La Chambre as a Démonstrateur opérateur pour l’intérieur des plantes of the Botanical Garden (Jardin des Plantes).
 Too busy with his duties, François Cureau de La Chambre appointed Pierre Cressé, to read the lectures, while Pierre Dionis performed the actual dissections.

 He was appointed surgeon by Louis XIV in 1672 to teach at the Jardin des Plantes “anatomy according to the circulation of the blood”, while the Faculty of Medicine in Paris contested William Harvey's discovery of blood circulation.
 Louis XIV had sided with the Moderns of the Garden against the Ancients of the Faculty.

 In 1688, he was first surgeon to Madame la Dauphine, then in 1709, first surgeon to Duchess of Burgundy.

 His work, "L'anatomie de l'homme suivant la circulation du sang et les dernières découvertes" (The anatomy of man according to the circulation of the blood and the latest discoveries), 1690, was a prodigious success and was even translated into Tartar.